HQSquantumsimulations/qoqo_examples/documentation/src/circuits/noise.md

 Qoqo/roqoqo enables the user to construct finely controlled noise models.
 Noise acting on the quantum commputer is modeled as a single noise operation affecting all gates applied on the given qubit on a quantum computer.

 The noise operations can be directly added to a quantum circuit and can be simulated by compatible backends.
-Since noise operations can _not_ run on all universal quantum computers, they are defined as [Pragma](pragma.md) operations in qoqo/roqoqo.
+Since noise _cannot_ be actively controlled on a quantum computer normally, the noise operations are defined as [Pragma](pragma.md) operations in qoqo/roqoqo.
 The strength of the noise is determined by defining a `gate_time` and a `rate`.
-The noise pragma operation affects the system like Lindblad type noise acting on the system with the rate `rate` for the time `gate_time`.
+The noise pragma operation affects the system as a Lindblad type noise acting on the system with the rate `rate` for the time `gate_time`.

 _Note_: as long as gate times and rates are scaled inversely any kind of units can be used.
 However, we recommend using nanoseconds and inverse nanoseconds as units for gate times and decoherence rates.